Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ```

 #### Caution: Undefined Eventkey Aliases
 Not all eventkey aliases are defined in `config\eventkey_alias.txt`.
-If you are not getting the correct data in the `output`(Alert details) message, and instead are getting results like `%EventID%` or if the selection in your detection logic is not working properly, then you need to update `config\eventkey_alias.txt` with a new alias.
+If you are not getting the correct data in the `details`(Alert details) message, and instead are getting results like `%EventID%` or if the selection in your detection logic is not working properly, then you need to update `config\eventkey_alias.txt` with a new alias.

 ### How to use XML attributes in conditions
 XML elements may have attributes set by adding a space to the element.
 For example, `Name` in `Provider Name` below is an XML attribute of the `Provider` element.